evandrosouza-developer/Tester-ps2-msx/README.md

 ```

-Details about boot message:
+Details about first configuring message:

 =>If usb is enumerated, the message will be:

-.
-USB has been enumerated => Console and UART are over USB.
+- USB has been enumerated => Console and UART are over USB.

 =>If usb was not enumerated, the message will be:

-.
-USB host not found => Using Console over UART.
+- USB host not found => Using Console over UART.
 Now USB is disabled

 =>If the device does not support usb, the message will be:

-.
-Non USB version.
+- Non USB version.
 Console is over USART.

 ## Options menu: